mozilla/bedrock/docs/coding.rst

     page("channel/", "mozorg/channel.html")

 You don't need to create a view.
-It will serve up the specified template at the given URL (the first parameter).
+It will serve up the specified template at the given URL (the first parameter. see the `Django docs <https://docs.djangoproject.com/en/3.2/ref/urls/#django.urls.path>`_ for details).
 You can also pass template data as keyword arguments:

 .. code-block:: python